N0ine/Survivor-scripts/README.md

 ## What does have in the scripts:

--Survivor not knowing other players
++ Survivor not knowing other players

--Dont know how to heal others
++ Dont know how to heal others

--survivors mourning other survivor(s) that havend made it alive
++ survivors mourning other survivor(s) that havend made it alive

++ added elevator responses //AutoConvo

 ## What doesn't have in the scripts:

--survivors dont know infected names
++ survivors dont know infected names

--doesn't have ISMAP criterion
++ doesn't have ISMAP criterion